-As the playhead moves, a green line appears along the time ruler to indicate frames cached into RAM for smoother playback.
-The more RAM available in your system, the longer the cached region for RAM playback can be.
+As the playhead moves, a green line appears along the time ruler to indicate frames that are cached into RAM for smoother playback.
+The more RAM you have in your system, the longer the cached region for RAM playback can be.

-TIP You can assign more RAM for Fusion RAM playback in the Preferences panel.
-The amount of RAM assigned to Fusion RAM playback is released when you use other pages in DaVinci Resolve.
+TIP You can assign more or less RAM for Fusion RAM playback in the Preferences panel.
+The amount of RAM assigned to Fusion RAM playback is taken from the total amount assigned to the DaVinci Resolve application.